Gunivers/Bookshelf/docs/View.rst

 ::

     # Once
-    execute as @s positioned 0 5 0 run function glib:view/has_in_front_ata
+    execute as @s positioned 0 5 0 run function glib.view:has_in_front_ata